hashicorp/terraform-provider-aws/website/docs/r/ec2_transit_gateway.html.markdown

 * `amazon_side_asn` - (Optional) Private Autonomous System Number (ASN) for the Amazon side of a BGP session.
 The range is `64512` to `65534` for 16-bit ASNs and `4200000000` to `4294967294` for 32-bit ASNs.
 Default value: `64512`.

--> **NOTE:** Modifying `amazon_side_asn` is not allowed on a Transit Gateway with active BGP sessions.
+-> **NOTE:** Modifying `amazon_side_asn` on a Transit Gateway with active BGP sessions is [not allowed](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_ModifyTransitGatewayOptions.html).
 You must first delete all Transit Gateway attachments that have BGP configured prior to modifying `amazon_side_asn`.

 * `auto_accept_shared_attachments` - (Optional) Whether resource attachment requests are automatically accepted.
 Valid values: `disable`, `enable`.
 Default value: `disable`.
 * `default_route_table_association` - (Optional) Whether resource attachments are automatically associated with the default association route table.
 Valid values: `disable`, `enable`.
 Default value: `enable`.